 The Child Development Training Consortium helps potential teachers in child care and development programs to obtain a Child Development Permit by paying the cost of the application fees.
 Salaries of child care teaching staff are substantially less than those of workers with similar levels of education.
 Assistance with the cost of permits provides these staff with incentives to proceed with completing training related to child development that research has shown to increase the quality of care provided to children.
 Staff members also benefit from completing the additional coursework, because they are able to secure permanent positions as teachers.
 Implementation of this program continues in collaboration with the California Commission on Teacher Credentialing, which issues these permits.

 Funds support the TrustLine Registration process of state and federally subsidized license-exempt child care providers.
 TrustLine is the California registry of in-home and license-exempt child care providers who have passed a background screening.
 TrustLine was created by the California Legislature to give parents an important tool to use when selecting a caregiver for their children.
 It is the only authorized screening program of in-home and license-exempt caregivers in the state with access to fingerprint records at the California Department of Justice (DOJ) and the FBI and access to California’s Child Abuse Central Index.
-Health and Safety Code Sections 1596.66(a) requires that license-exempt child care providers, except grandparents aunts and uncles, that are funded through the Alternative Payment Program or the Child Care and Development Block Grant be registered on TrustLine.
-Fees associated with the TrustLine process are paid for license exempt providers serving families who are eligible for subsidized child care or as participants in Stages 2 and 3 of the CalWORKs child care system.
+Health and Safety Code Sections 1596.66(a) requires that license-exempt child care providers, except grandparents, aunts, and uncles, that are funded through the Alternative Payment Program or the Child Care and Development Block Grant be registered on TrustLine.
+Fees associated with the TrustLine process are paid for license exempt providers serving families who are eligible for subsidized child care or as participants in Stages 2 and 3 of the California Work Opportunity and Responsibility to Kids (CalWORKs) child care system.

 This activity focuses on school-age program professionals, supports the retention of trainers for the state-funded Kid's Time training of trainer’s institutes, and provides community-based training to staff working in before-and after-school programs.
 Stipends support endorsed trainers who conduct local training sessions and provide on-site consultation for the enhancement of quality in school-age and after-school programs.